Grid Magazine Issue #13

 So, why do you Tweet?

 I tweet for many reasons.
 I work from home as a web designer so it gives me the social interaction that an office provides others.
+The Marketing Heaven takes care of promoting my business on twitter, which helps me gain followers and then make the services I provide reach vast corners of the net.
 I also use it as a promotional tool by sharing my work, as well as informative blog posts and tweets from people I follow that my audience might enjoy.
 It’s a great source for breaking news, helping others with their questions, and even finding a missing person or a lost item.
 I tweet looking for recommendations on new restaurants or services I am interested in and that’s where my followers have an opportunity to lend feedback.
 Furthermore, if you travel a lot like me, having a Twitter following is extremely useful because you can instantly get feedback regarding the local surroundings.

 And on an average day, how often do you figure that you tweet?